Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Recovery

-If using reliable protocols, a new WebSocket tries to establish using the connection ID of the lost connection.
+If a client using reliable protocols disconnects, a new WebSocket tries to establish using the connection ID of the lost connection.
 If the new WebSocket connection is successfully connected, the connection is recovered.
-And all group contexts will be recovered, and unreceived messages will be resent.
-If the service returns WebSocket error code `1008` or the recovery attemption lasts more than 30 seconds, the recovery fails.
+Throughout the time a client is disconnected, the service retains the client's context as well as all messages that the client was subscribed to, and when the client recovers, the service will send these messages to the client.
+If the service returns WebSocket error code `1008` or the recovery attempt lasts more than 30 seconds, the recovery fails.

 ### Reconnect

-Reconnection happens when client connection drops and fails to recover.
-Reconnection just like a new connection which has a new connection ID.
-After reconnection, the group context or unreceived messages are lost.
-Client connection needs to rejoin groups.
-By default, client library rejoin group after reconnection.
+Reconnection happens when the client connection drops and fails to recover.
+Reconnection starts a new connection and the new connection has a new connection ID.
+Unlike recovery, the service treats the reconnected client as a new client connection.
+The client connection needs to rejoin groups.
+By default, the client library rejoins groups after reconnection.

 ### Hub

 A hub is a logical concept representing a collection of client connections.
 Usually, you use one hub for one purpose: for example, a chat hub, or a notification hub.
-When a client connection is created, it connects to a hub and, and during its lifetime, it is bound to that hub.
+When a client connection is created, it connects to a hub, and during its lifetime, it is bound to that hub.
 Different applications can share one Azure Web PubSub service by using different hub names.

 ### Group